 Possible Basil Problems

-One last little note, basil can be prone to a fungal disease called damping off so to prevent that, make sure you have good air circulation and sprinkle some powdered cinnamon over your seed bed after you plant your seed – cinnamon is an anti-fungal and it works like a charm.
+One last little note, basil can be prone to a fungal disease called damping off.
+To prevent that, make sure you have good air circulation and sprinkle some powdered cinnamon over your seed bed after you plant your seed.
+Cinnamon is an anti-fungal and it works like a charm.

-Besides, if you have lots of basil, you can make these herbed croutons from Common Sense Home – click here.
+Besides, if you have lots of basil, you can make these herbed croutons from Common Sense Home.